vmware-tanzu/tanzu-framework/docs/dev/your_first_pr.md

 ### Ginkgo and Gomega

-TKG uses [Ginkgo](https://onsi.github.io/ginkgo/) to create tests in [Gherkin](https://cucumber.io/docs/gherkin/) syntax.
+Tanzu Framework uses [Ginkgo](https://onsi.github.io/ginkgo/) to create tests in [Gherkin](https://cucumber.io/docs/gherkin/) syntax.
 Gherkin is a syntax used for enabling [behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development).
-Matchers are Ginkgo are provided by [Gomega](https://onsi.github.io/gomega).
+Matchers in Ginkgo are provided by [Gomega](https://onsi.github.io/gomega).

 The test for most code in this repository is located inside of the `_test` version of the file from which it originated.
 For instance, if I wanted to